 • in the next 5 months - 45% of the average monthly salary.

-Unemployment benefits for pregnant women
+Unemployment benefit for pregnant women

 Social guarantees for unemployed citizens